About Us

 History of Outer Space

 Outer Space was founded by Llewellyn Millhouse and Caity Reynolds in 2016, transforming their post-graduate studios into a one-night event exhibition space.
 In 2017 they were successful in their application to the Brisbane City Council Creative Hub initiative, converting a warehouse into a creative complex that housed two galleries, five studios, and community space.
 This BCC initiative came to an end in 2020.
-Since then, Outer Space has transformed from an ARI to a small contemporary arts organisation that supports early-career artists and arts workers, while operating three venues in the Fortitude Valley: a gallery and separate office in the Judith Wright Arts Centre (generously supported by the Queensland Government through Arts Queensland), and a suite of six studios in Chinatown.
+Since then, Outer Space transformed from an ARI to a small contemporary arts organisation, supporting emerging, early- and mid-career artists and arts workers across three spaces in Fortitude Valley; a gallery and separate office in the Judith Wright Arts Centre (generously supported by the Queensland Government through Arts Queensland), and a suite of six artist studios in Chinatown.

 Previous Board Members